 Later, we met up with my partner’s childhood friends and had dinner together.
 They ordered more food than we could eat, but my favorites were the li yu jiang ya(marinated duck) it tasted sweet and salty, duo jiao yu tou(Steamed fish with salted chilies over noodles) despite being spicy I was able to eat it and the fish was seasoned all the way through and mo cha bai yu(matcha tofu) a dessert tofu that was slightly sweet with a very smooth texture.
 For dessert they wanted ice cream, which I can never pass up, so we went to Häägen Dazs.
 Not very Chinese, but ice cream is delicious everywhere.

-On our last full day to ourselves we visited the Shanghai Muslim Market.
+On our last full day to ourselves, we visited the Shanghai Muslim Market.
 It’s only opened on Fridays and it seemed like it was winding down by the time we got there, but there were still many food stalls open.
 I really wanted to try the baozi and jiaozi because I prefer beef over pork and I wasn’t disappointed.
 The nui rou baozi( beef baozi) was crunchy on the outside and well seasoned and juicy in the middle.
 The nui rou jiaozi had a thick, crispy outside with a tender filling similar to the baozi.
 We also tried the lamb skewers and the meat was tender.
 If we would have stayed another week I would have gone back to eat more.

 We found more baozi at a famous bao restaurant near the river.
 When we tasted their baozi we knew why there was a line.
-I haven’t had a wide array of baozi, but the flavor in these were well balanced and very juicy on the inside, which my shirt found out rather soon but I’m not bitter.
+I haven’t had a wide array of baozi, but the flavor in these was well balanced and very juicy on the inside, which my shirt found out rather soon but I’m not bitter.
 We couldn’t get a to-go-box so we’ll have to live on the memory of the best baozi we’ve ever had.

-On our last day in China we went outside of Shanghai to visit my partner’s best friend.
+On our last day in China, we went outside of Shanghai to visit my partner’s best friend.
 Her husband made us hot pot, but without using water.
 It was a no-broth hot pot that used the water from the ingredients to cook everything, but the main ingredient was the Chinese mitten crab from Yang Cheng Lake.
 The crabs were very sweet and juicy and were the best part of the hot pot.
 Definitely the best crab I’ve ever had.

 There is so much to eat in Shanghai and I know I’ve only scratched the surface of Shanghai cuisine, but thanks to my wonderful partner I was able to feast in Shanghai.